Israel says it killed top Hamas military commander Mohammad Deif

 "Muhammad Deif, the ‘Osama Bin Laden of Gaza,’ was eliminated on 13.07.24," Israeli Defense Minister Yoav Gallant said in a statement.
 "This is a significant milestone in the process of dismantling Hamas as a military and governing authority in Gaza, and in the achievement of the goals of this war."

-According to the IDF, Deif initiated, planned and executed the October 7th terror attacks, in which 1,200 people were killed in southern Israel and 251 hostages abducted into the Gaza Strip by Hamas terrorists.
+According to the IDF, Deif initiated, planned and executed the October 7th terror attacks along with Yahya Sinwar, the top Hamas leader in Gaza.
+Hamas terrorists killed 1,200 people in southern Israel and abducted 251 hostages into the Gaza Strip.
+Sinwar is believed to remain in hiding in Gaza.

+MILITARY OFFICIAL SAYS NO US INVOLVEMENT IN STRIKE OF SENIOR HAMAS LEADER IN TEHRAN

 "Over the years, Deif directed, planned, and carried out numerous terrorist attacks against the State of Israel," the IDF said.
 "Deif operated side-by-side with Yahya Sinwar, and during the war, he commanded Hamas' terrorist activity in the Gaza Strip by issuing commands and instructions to senior members of Hamas' Military Wing."